boulderdsa/boulderdsa.github.io/contact.md

 * [Outreach][email-outreach]
 * [CU YDSA][email-ydsa]

 Our meetings are held on [alternate Thursdays]({% link calendar.md %}) and are are open to the public if you'd like to talk with us in person.
+Contact the [Accessibility Committee][email-accessibility] if you have any needs or questions around transport, location accessibility, or child care.

 [email-officers]: mailto:boulderdsa@gmail.com
 [email-housing]: mailto:boulder.housing.justice@gmail.com